Main navigation

 Treatment for blood cancers

-HSCs have the unique ability to differentiate into various cell types found in blood as depicted in the diagram below:
+HSCs have the unique ability to differentiate into various cell types found in the blood, as depicted in the diagram below:

 Carry oxygen to all cells in the body